sudowing/service-engine/README.md

 ## <a id="overview_gis-support"></a>GIS Support

-If the DB powering this service is `PostgreSQL` with the `postgis` extension enabled, you will
+If the DB powering this service is `PostgreSQL` with the `postgis` extension enabled, spacial queries will be enabled on geometric fields.

 This feature works by identifying any fields of a geometric type (as reported in the initial DB survey on startup) and enabling various spacial type functions (`st_*`) via **SEARCH methods**.